Medicare does not recognize power of attorney (POA)—what to do ASAP

 Give copies of your signed healthcare/medical POA to:

-Your parent’s primary care doctor and specialists (ask to place it in your medical record).
+Your parent’s primary care doctor and specialists (ask to place it in their medical record).

-Any hospital that they go to, especially before surgeries or planned admissions.
+Any hospital where they may be seen, especially before surgeries or planned admissions.

 Some states or health systems have registries for advance directives; if available, register the document so it is easy for providers to access in an emergency.